Science in Society

 The announcement coincided with widespread press coverage, and even a cover article in Scientific American.
 The work itself is published in a little-known electronic journal.
 West later admitted to have deliberately by-passed the prestigious peer-review journals in order to find an academic outlet that would agree to publish the study simultaneously with U.S. News.

 In fact, the company did not produce anything resembling a ‘human embryo’.
-The furthest any egg developed after SCNT was to the six-cell stage.
-Unfertilised eggs chemically stimulated to develop passed well beyond that stage before arresting, so the experiment was a complete flop.
+The furthest any egg developed after nuclear transplant – the procedure that produced Dolly the sheep - was to the six-cell stage.
+Unfertilised eggs chemically stimulated to develop passed well beyond that stage before arresting, so the experiment was a complete failure (see Box 1).

 Condemnation was swift from the scientific mainstream, not because they disagree with therapeutic human cloning, far from it, but because the shoddy experiment and the way it was hyped could jeopardise the chances of it gaining public approval.
-A smoke-screen was further created by the British government’s hasty introduction of an emergency bill to outlaw such reproductive human cloning.
+A smoke-screen was further created by the British government’s hasty introduction of an emergency bill to outlaw such reproductive human cloning (see Box 2).

-The scientific establishment is not mentioning the embryos created only to be destroyed in extracting embryonic stem cells.
-They are not mentioning adult stem cells that are showing much more promise (see next article).
-And certainly, they will not mention the seven women ‘volunteers’ who donated the ‘empty eggs’ to receive the transplant nucleus.
+The scientific establishment is not mentioning the embryos created, only to be destroyed in the process of extracting embryonic stem cells.
+They are not mentioning adult stem cells that are showing much more promise [7].
+And certainly, they will not mention the seven women ‘volunteers’ who donated the ‘empty eggs’.

-The women underwent a battery of physical and psychological tests and tests for infectious diseases.
+The women underwent a battery of physical and psychological tests and tests for infectious diseases before they were chosen as donors.
 They were subjected to a regimen of hormone treatments to make them over-ovulate and the eggs collected for an unspecified number of days.
 If this does not turn women and their eggs into commodities, what does?
 There will be no shortage of women, especially those living in poverty, who would be forced into selling their eggs on the open global market.

 The slippery slide to GM humans and surrogate males